-2.1 Spill Management.
+- 2.1.
+Spill Management.
+See 2010 Fish Operations Plan (Appendix E) for more information. - 2.1.1.
 Involuntary spill at Ice Harbor is the result of river flow exceeding powerhouse capacity, insufficient generation loads to pass the river flow, turbine unit outages (forced or scheduled), or the failure of a key component of the juvenile fish passage facility which forces the project to spill to provide juvenile fish passage.
-Spill at Ice Harbor will be distributed in accordance with the spill patterns listed in Tables IHR-8,IHR-9, and IHR-10.
-Special spills for juvenile fish passage will be provided as detailed in Appendixes A and E.
+Spill at Ice Harbor will be distributed in accordance with the spill patterns listed in Tables IHR-11, IHR-12, and IHR-13.
+Special spills for juvenile fish passage will be provided as detailed in Appendices A and E. - 2.2.

-2.2.
 Dissolved Gas Management and Control.
+Total dissolved gas (TDG) levels at Ice Harbor Dam are monitored in accordance with the Dissolved Gas Monitoring Program, Appendix D.